California Warranty Deed Form – Summary

 In some states, the equivalent of a California warranty deed is called a general warranty deed.
 This is often done to distinguish warranty deeds, which provide a full warranty of title, from special warranty deeds or limited warranty deeds, which give a limited warranty of title.
 The word “general” is not necessary in California because California deeds that provide a limited warranty of title are called grant deeds.

 Relationship of Warranty Deed Form to Warranty of Title

-Because the warranties in a Warranty Deed are stated in the deed itself, Warranty Deeds can be custom-designed to include only the warranties that the drafter wants to include.
+A warranty deed provides a full warranty of title which is defined by the terms of the deed.
+Because the guarantees in a warranty deed are stated in the deed itself, warranty deeds can be custom-designed to include only the warranties that the drafter wants to add.
 These warranties are often called covenants.
 Common covenants include:

 - Covenant of Ownership – A guarantee that the transferor legally owns the property being transferred.

 - Covenant of Right to Convey – A guarantee that the transferor has the right to transfer the real estate.

 - Covenant of Warranty and Quiet Enjoyment – A guarantee that the transferor will ensure that title is clear and that the recipient may use (enjoy) it.

 - Covenant Against Encumbrances – A guarantee that the real estate is free from all deeds of trusts (mortgages), liens, or other encumbrances other than those that are specifically disclosed.